Making A Murderer

 Born This Way

-The show is about a group of people diagnosed with Down’s syndrome: they live like ordinary people and have ordinary experiences, such as flirtatious behaviour, parenthood and owning a fashion line.
+The show is about a group of people diagnosed with Down’s syndrome: they live like ordinary people and have ordinary experiences, such as flirtatious behavior, parenthood and owning a fashion line.
 And you can follow them on their journey through life.

 F is for Family